Are you wondering what the largest cat breeds are or what breeds produce large kittens?

 They’re also tall cats with a length of 12-18 inches and take quite the space when they sprawl on your bed.

-Like Ragdolls, Ragamuffins are docile cats and even-tempered.
+Like Ragdolls, Ragamuffins are calmest cats and even-tempered.

 They like it when you hold them and go limp in your hands, so be careful not to drop your Ragamuffin by accident.

 Ragamuffins are also very affectionate, sweet, and smart.
-They get on well with children and other pets and prefer scratching posts than your furniture.
+They get on well with children and other pets and prefer scratching posts to your furniture.